romch007/floc/README.md

 # floc

-Compiler for the Flo programming language, with a few additions.
+Compiler for the Flo programming language.

 ## The Flo programming language